 A word of warning, though – netbooks are frequently so low-power that they don’t use the standard Windows operating system, but a special version of of the ‘open source’ Linux one.
 They are simple to use, however, and should do everything you ask of them well.

 Step 5: Finally, decide if you might want instead to go for a tablet computer like the iPad.
 If you don’t intend to do much typing, this could be a better bet than a netbook, especially if you want to do things like watch videos and play games.
-See our article What is a tablet computer?
+See our article How to choose a tablet computer?

 Alex Duin is a freelance writer, specialising in technology.